501e Régiment de chars de combat: 1945 to present

 Formed on 1 September 1945, a marching company embarked for Indochina.

 The regiment was engaged in Central Europe, Senegal (1982), Lebanon (1984), Central African Republic (since 1985) and Yugoslavia.

 On 1 September 1990 the chef d'état major de l'armée de terre CEMAT, created from the 4e Régiment de dragons 4e RD and the 503e Régiment de chars de combat, a regiment composed of 80 Leclerc tanks in two squadron groups (GE).

 On 31 August 1994 the 501e Régiment de chars de combat was dissolved.
 Simultaneously, the squadron group of the 4e RD was designated squadron group 501.
 This evolution was remarked in the order of battle of the French Army, the 501e-503e Régiment de chars de combat.

-On 23 June 2009 the 503 GE was dissolved and formed a fourth combat squadron in the corps of the 501e which became the 501e RCC.
-Accordingly, the regiment was integrated at the corps of the 2nd Armoured Brigade 2e BB.
+On 23 June 2009 the 503 GE was dissolved and formed a fourth combat squadron as part of the regiment, which became the 501e RCC.
+Accordingly, the regiment became part of the 2nd Armoured Brigade.